-- Academic standards and awarding - Strategic leadership of learning and teaching - Curriculum planning, design and delivery - Learning environment, resources and technologies - Professional development - Currency of learning and teaching - Peer review and evaluation of learning, teaching and assessment - Innovation in learning, teaching & assessment - 22.
-In evaluating 'Excellence in learning, teaching and assessment', consideration should be given to the outcomes of institutional quality assurance processes associated with learning, teaching and assessment (e.g., external feedback, annual monitoring of all provision including Transnational Education [TNE] and work-based learning, student outcomes, appeals and student conduct/ academic integrity etc.) and the evidence they provide to address the following questions at an institutional level:
+- Academic standards and awarding. - Strategic leadership of learning and teaching. - Curriculum planning, design and delivery. - Learning environment, resources and technologies. - Professional development. - Currency of learning and teaching. - Peer review and evaluation of learning, teaching and assessment. - · Innovation in learning, teaching & assessment.

-- What strengths and areas for enhancement or development have been identified as a result of the analysis of student outcomes and evaluation data (SEAP Guidance Annex C)? - What strengths and areas for enhancement or development have been identified as a result of external independent advice and feedback from, for example: PSRB activity, External Examiners, External Verification activity and External Stakeholders? - 23.
-In considering the wider evidence (SEAP Guidance Annex C), has the institution identified any additional specific strengths that have been achieved, or areas for enhancement or development in relation to learning, teaching and assessment. - 24.
-Institutions should encourage staff to utilise the sparqs Student Learning Experience Model in the underpinning activities that contribute to this principle and in particular outcomes from discussions with students based on the reflective questions associated with the following four building blocks i.e. Curriculum; Resources, Environment and Technology; Learning and Teaching Delivery and Assessment and Feedback.
+- 21. In evaluating 'Excellence in learning, teaching and assessment', consideration should be given to the outcomes of institutional quality assurance processes associated with learning, teaching and assessment (e.g., external feedback, annual monitoring and periodic review of all provision including Transnational Education [TNE] and work-based learning, student outcomes, appeals and student conduct/ academic integrity etc.) and the evidence they provide to address the following questions at an institutional level: - What strengths and areas for enhancement or development have been identified as a result of the analysis of student outcomes and evaluation data?
+This could include key outcomes and overall trends in: - o Recruitment, admissions, retention, achievement and progression data. - o Numbers of students on placements or work-based programmes. - For degree level provision, this should include: undergraduate, taught postgraduate and research degree outcomes. - What strengths and areas for enhancement or development have been identified as a result of external independent advice and feedback from, for example: PSRB activity, External Examiners, External Verification activity and External Stakeholders? - In considering the wider evidence (relating to items noted in the principles diagram), has the institution identified any additional specific strengths that have been achieved, or areas for enhancement or development in relation to learning, teaching and assessment. - Does the institution have any plans to make any changes to the curriculum (i.e., new course provision or course closures) and what measures are in place to manage these changes.

+23. Institutions should encourage staff to utilise the sparqs Student Learning Experience Model in the underpinning activities that contribute to this principle and in particular outcomes from discussions with students based on the reflective questions associated with the following four building blocks i.e. Curriculum; Resources, Environment and Technology; Learning and Teaching Delivery and Assessment and Feedback.